 Unfair Dismissal & Constructive Dismissal

 Clients frequently ask about the difference between unfair dismissal and constructive dismissal at the Employment Tribunal.
 At Lincs Law Employment Solicitors, we always want to help and so we set out below the main differences between the two claims in our post below.
-However, if you would like to discuss your situation with a qualified employment solicitor, just call us on 01522 440512 for a free consultation.
+However, if you would like to discuss your situation, just call us on 01522 440512 for a free consultation.

 What Is The Difference Between Constructive Dismissal And Unfair Dismissal?